ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Space.md

 #CS537 #UWMadison #OperatingSystems

 Developer-made processes need to utilize a computer's memory in order to function.
-However, the physical locations of memory are hidden by the OS, so memory is virtualized ([[Virtualization]]).
+However, the physical locations of memory are hidden by the OS, so memory is virtualized.
 So how does the OS efficiently handle allowing processes to allocate virtual memory?

 ## Base and Bounds
 The first idea is to take the process's memory and place it into physical memory like placing a peg into a hole.
 This idea allows the hardware to fully handle address translation, a notion known as **base and bounds**, or dynamic relocation.